H3llKa1ser/IT-and-Security-101/Cryptography/Attacks on Cryptography.md

 ### 10) Frequency analysis: Used to identify weaknesses within cryptosystems by locating patterns in resulting ciphertext.
 Works well with other types of attacks.

 ### 11) Birthday attack: Attack that exploits the mathematics behind the birthday problem in the probability theory forces collisions within hash functions.

+### 12) Dictionary attack: Encrypts all of the words in a dictionary and checks if the hash matches the password hash.

+### 13) Replay attack: Occurs when an attacker intercepts authentication information and replays the information to gain access to a security system.